-We've been drilling water bores for over 40 years
+We've been drilling water bores for 50 years

 Some useful information about water bores